abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 date:   2017-4-12 12:50:20 -0700
 categories: tutorials
 ---
-# JavaScript Tutorials for the C/C++ programmer
+# JavaScript Tutorials for the C/C++ programmer or CS Grad, Part 1

-TODO: Break this up into several smaller tutorials.

-This is an overview of a "bird's eye, Computer Science" tutorial of JS, and fairly broad in its scope - that is, to introduce C/C++ developers to concepts in JavaScript.
+This is a "bird's eye" tutorial of JS which is very broad in scope.
+The purpose of this document is to introduce C/C++ developers and/or CS grads to concepts in JavaScript.

+As such, it is an overly long article, and should be used as as a reference for basic information.

-- Not covered in this tutorial: Extensive Mozilla DOM API, JS libraries and frameworks, contextual implementation details.
+Not covered in this tutorial: Extensive Mozilla DOM API, JS libraries and frameworks, contextual implementation details.

-**References:**
+This is the first tutorial in a series of similar tutorials I'll be posting.

+# Sources

 This was written by me, with information gleaned from: